-If you’ve followed this guide, you’ve done a lot to improve your SEO!
-As far as SEO tasks go, these on-page SEO tips highlight some of the easiest wins.
+If you’ve followed this guide, you’ve done a lot to improve your SEO.
+As far as non-technical SEO tasks go, these on-page SEO tips highlight some of the easiest wins.
 We all have to start somewhere!

 If you’re able to knock these out, try moving onto my list of the 8 most important SEO tasks to really make some headway (it’s got a free downloadable checklist to accompany the post).